Deansgate: Geography

 Deansgate begins at Victoria Street, a 19th-century creation.
 Its east side was occupied by the Victoria Buildings built on a triangular site by Manchester Corporation in 1876, but destroyed during a bomb raid in the Manchester Blitz in December 1940.
 A statue of Oliver Cromwell at the northern corner commemorated Manchester's support for Parliament in the English Civil War.
 The statue was a gift to the city by Mrs Abel Heywood in memory of her first husband, Thomas Goadsby and was the first large statue of Cromwell to be raised in the open anywhere in England.

 At the northern end of Deansgate is Victoria Street, on which lies Manchester Cathedral, and at the southern end is Deansgate railway station.
-At this point, Deansgate connects with Bridgewater Viaduct and Chester Road (Whitworth Street West meets it at this point).
+At this point Deansgate connects with Bridgewater Viaduct and Chester Road (Whitworth Street West meets it at this point).
 The section to the south of Peter Street was known as Aldport Street until the end of the 18th century.

 The street contains many shops including a House of Fraser department store (known as Kendals from the 1830s until 2005), and Waterstones along with many public houses and bars including the Moon Under Water, formerly the Deansgate Cinema (or ABC Deansgate).
 At 820 m2, able to accommodate 1,700 customers, and employing 60 staff, it has been listed in The Guinness Book of Records as the largest public house in Britain.
 Elliot House was the Manchester Registry Office and before that the offices of the corporation's Education Department.

 The northern end of the street adjoined the Shambles and was badly damaged in the 1996 Manchester bombing.
 The area was redeveloped and houses several new buildings, including No. 1 Deansgate and the Manchester branch of Harvey Nichols.
-Other buildings in the Deansgate area include the Royal Bank of Scotland, the Beetham Tower, and the redeveloped Great Northern Warehouse.
+Other buildings in the Deansgate area include the Royal Bank of Scotland, the Beetham Tower and the redeveloped Great Northern Warehouse.
 Historic buildings include the John Rylands Library and the Barton Arcade shopping mall.
-The disused Manchester and Salford Junction canal runs directly underneath Deansgate below the Great Northern Warehouse.
+The disused Manchester and Salford Junction canal runs underneath Deansgate below the Great Northern Warehouse.